dataworkz-dev/dataworkz-qna-app/README.md

 Please report any issues with the sample QnA application in [Issues](https://github.com/dataworkz-dev/dataworkz-qna-app/issues)

+## Dataworkz RAG Builder
+Dataworkz’s RAG builder streamlines building GenAI applications to remove the complexity associated with stitching together a turnkey solution.
+A composable AI stack provides the ability to choose the vector database, embedding model, chunking strategy and LLM model.
+You have the flexibility use public LLM APIs including AWS Bedrock and OpenAI or host an open-source model in a VPC.

+For Advanced RAG applications, Dataworkz provides the ability to combine lexical and semantic search with metadata filtering thereby enabling RAG apps to process large volumes of unstructured, semi-structured or structured data.

+### Connecting to your data
+Dataworkz connects to different sources of business data - SaaS services, relational databases, NoSQL databases, files stored in cloud object stores and provides no-code transformations to make proprietary data in any format ready for LLM applications.
+When combining data from multiple sources, you can also configure the precedence order for input sources used to build the context for generating LLM response.
+The complete list of connectors is available [here](https://www.dataworkz.com/connectors/).

+### API for embedding RAG into your application/workflows
+RAG builder provides an API for any developer to embed GenAI applications into their existing workflow with complete flexibility to customize the look and feel.
+The sample application in this repo leverages this API for its functionality.
+We have a section on the API integration into this app as well as how to use it in your own applications.

+### Hallucinations and RAG
+The emergence of hallucinations presents a notable obstacle in the widespread adoption of Gen AI within enterprises.
+Dataworkz  enables GenAI to reference its origins, consequently enhancing traceability.

 ## API Usage Notes
 In this section, we provide some developer notes on how the sample application was built and what [APIs](https://docs.dataworkz.com/product-docs/api) were used to power various sections.
 You can try out the API and Question and Answer system integrated into your own application.
 You can generate an API Key (if already generated, the same key can be used) and connect to this service.